professor91/LINUX-cmds/Packages.md

+# Packages
 A Package is a collection of lots of files compiled together.

 A linux distribution already comes with pre-approved sources to get packages from and this is how it installs all base packages you see on your system. on Debian system, this source file is in /etc/apt/sources.list file.

 Compressing a file in linux:-
     - gzip mycoolfile       -   compresses the file with end extension .gz